devAyushDubey/OpenVigile-COS/README.md

 #### OpenVigile Demo 🟢:  http://demo.openvigile.site
 **Credentials are default grafana credentials.[Username: admin, Password: admin]**<br>
 The demo provides a perspective to the working of OpenVigile.
-It rightfully represents the capabilities of OpenVigile and prooves its high scalability due to its microservices inheritance.
+It rightfully represents the capabilities of OpenVigile and proves its high scalability due to its microservices inheritance.

 ![ov2_page-00012](https://github.com/devAyushDubey/OpenVigile-COS/assets/33064931/25d7b30b-41be-4c0a-9716-fbeaded4224f)

-As a signal source we use a highly instrumented cluster of applications and services from OpenTelemetry, can be [found here](https://github.com/open-telemetry/opentelemetry-demo).
+As a signal source we use a highly instrumented cluster of applications and services from OpenTelemetry, which can be [found here](https://github.com/open-telemetry/opentelemetry-demo).
 With a kafka distributed messaging queue, we direct all these signals to a specific port which the OpenVigile Agent will listen to.
-Signals when recieved by the agent are published to the OpenVigile CollectorStack in real time.
-The CollectorStack is a curated collection of frameworks and platforms for injesting, processing/transforimg, visualizing and analyzing of the data.
-It provides a powerfull API and Dashboard to access, retrieve or analyze data.
+Signals when received by the agent are published to the OpenVigile CollectorStack in real time.
+The CollectorStack is a curated collection of frameworks and platforms for ingesting, processing/transforming, visualizing and analyzing of the data.
+It provides a powerful API and Dashboard to access, retrieve or analyze data.